EthelEz/mcp_fhir_integration/README.md

    run docker compose up

-   Test that the server is working by going to the browser and paste your server URL.
+   Test that the server is working by going to the browser and paste server URL.
 In my own, http://localhost:8001/fhir/metadata
    ```